 Many migraine patients have a history of neck or head injury, the very likely cause of their misalignment.
 In many case studies, migraine episodes of patients became fewer and less severe after the correction of their upper cervical misalignment.
 Some even experience complete remission of their migraines.

 If you suffer from chronic migraines and have had an injury in the neck or head, you may also be a good candidate for upper cervical chiropractic care.
 This niche within the chiropractic field focuses on the two uppermost bones of the neck where the brainstem meets the spinal cord.
 These bones, the C1 and C2 vertebrae, can influence the nervous and vascular systems of the body when misalignment is present.
-That’s why it makes perfect sense to visit my migraine treatment clinic near Farmington and know the health of your C1 and C2 vertebrae.
+That’s why it makes perfect sense to find migraine relief clinic near Farmington, MI and know the health of your C1 and C2 vertebrae.

 Premier Family Wellness and Spinal Care in Farmington, Michigan, can identify even the slightest misalignments in your upper neck.
 I use diagnostic imaging and scientific measurements to carry out this unique process.
 Request an appointment with me or call 248-478-6203 to learn more.

 To schedule a consultation with Dr. Perkins, call 248-780-8864 or just click the button below area